-Conflicts of Interest
+Conflicts of interest - general

 Your position at AIA cannot be used for inappropriate personal gain or advantage to you or a member of your family.
-Any situation that creates, or even appears to create, a conflict of interest between personal interests and the interests of AIA must be appropriately managed.
+Any situation that creates, or appears to create, a conflict of interest between personal interests and the interests of AIA must be appropriately managed.

-Conflicts of interest (whether potential or actual conflicts) must be reported via the Human Resources Employee Self Service system ("ESS"), where available.
-If ESS is not available for your Business Unit, contact the Compliance officer assigned to your business.
+Conflicts of interest (whether potential or actual conflicts) must be reported as soon as practicable via the Human Resources reporting platform.
+If this is not available for you, contact the Compliance officer assigned to your business unit.

 Managers must take appropriate steps to prevent, identify and appropriately manage conflicts of interests of those they supervise.
+Managers and their reports should, from time to time, revisit potential conflicts to ensure arrangements for managing them remain appropriate and effective.
+You can seek guidance on managing conflicts from Compliance.